wingersonMJ/Exercise_test_HRm/README.md

 | NDI score | 1.56 |
 | HADS depres | 1.55 |

 After developing the prediction model, we get an equation that shows how each factor affects the target heart rate.
-We also can evaluate performance metrics in the same way as above.
-RMSE and AME are 13.9bpm and 10.9bpm respectively.
-So slightly more accurate with this approach.
+We can also evaluate performance metrics in the same way as above.
+RMSE and MAE are 13.9 bpm and 10.9 bpm, respectively.
 Adjusted R2 is a measure of how well our model captures the variations in HRt.
-Typically something above 0.20 (or 20%) is a good value.
+Typically, something above 0.20 (or 20%) is a good value.
 Our adjusted R2 is 0.09, which means this prediction model is only explaining 9% of the variance in HRt.
-Not supper great, but this really only means that there are lots of other factors that we have not measured that affect HRt, so more research to be done!
+Not great, but this only means that there are lots of other factors that we have not measured that affect HRt, so more research to be done!

 RMSE: 13.98
 AME: 10.9